Plan Bay Area 2050 Vision

 - Diverse: The Bay Area is an inclusive region where people from all backgrounds, abilities and ages can remain in place – with full access to the region’s assets and resources.

 - Healthy: The region’s natural resources, open space, clean water and clean air are conserved – the region actively reduces its environmental footprint and protects residents from environmental impacts.

 - Vibrant: The Bay Area is an innovation leader, creating quality job opportunities for all and ample fiscal resources for communities.

 What are the Cross-Cutting Issues for Plan Bay Area 2050?

-Plan Bay Area 2050 tackles four topic areas – transportation, housing, the economy and the environment – while integrating the cross-cutting issues of Equity and Resilience.
+Plan Bay Area 2050 tackles four topic areas – housing, the economy, transportation and the environment – while integrating the cross-cutting issues of Equity and Resilience.
 Notably, strategies to address equity in earlier versions of Plan Bay Area have fallen short of key equity goals, such as addressing regional affordability.
-Bolder strategies are required to effectively address this challenge.
 Similarly, the package of strategies from Plan Bay Area 2040 (adopted by MTC and ABAG in 2017) struggled to be resilient when analyzed against a suite of technological, economic, political and environmental uncertainties in the Horizon planning process.
 Bolder strategies now included in the plan aim to make headway where previous plans have fallen short.